sherrymax/ephesoft/configuration-steps/README.md

 5. The view is updated with more details of the batch.
 Now the document types configured in this batch to be OCR-ed are available.![](resources/5.png)
 6. Double click on a Document Type to open it.![](resources/7.png)
-7. Select an Index Type related to a Document Type![](resources/7a.png)
+7. Select an Index Type related to a Document Type![](resources/7a.png) P.S: Keep the `OCR Confidence Level` of each Document Type to its lowest to skip validation steps.
 8. Create Key-Value pairs to mention the keys and values to be extracted.![](resources/8.png)![](resources/9.png)
 ![](resources/10.png)
 9. Make sure all the changes are saved and deployed by clicking the `Apply` and `Deploy` buttons.